whitneyburton/portfolios/students/1606-front/blake-worsley/20160920-blake-worsley-m2.md

 * **A: End-of-Module Assessment**: 3

+I felt very confident in my abilities during this assessment and even though we didn't do things the way that I would have like, I think that I navigated the situation well.

 * **B: Individual Work & Projects**: 3

+I started to work on my own projects this mod and when given the opportunity, I added unique concepts into what I was doing.
+I am working on building these ideas out more through break.

 * **C: Group Work & Projects**: 3

+I worked extremely hard this mod and had to opportunity to lead some of the projects that we were working on.
+I felt great about the direction that I was taking.

 * **D: Community Participation**: 4

+I am happy with the job I did with SAB and felt like a helpful leader for the cohort.
+I was very active in going to meetups and bringing people along with me.

 * **E: Peer & Instructor Feedback**: 3

+I was good about having conversations with people in my groups and I took time with all of the feedback that I gave everyone this mod.

 ### Notes